Sources of Study for the COMPASS

-It is a popular belief that COMPASS being a non-competitive test, additional resources and prep classes may not be essential to study for the COMPASS test.
-Understanding about the different aspects of COMPASS test like the test sections, types of questions, and duration, in detail is highly important.
+It is a popular belief that being a non-competitive test, additional resources and prep classes may not be essential to study for this exam.
+Knowing about different aspects of COMPASS test like the test sections, types of questions, and duration, in detail is highly important.
 Yet, in addition to understanding the test, it is also important that you practice well for the test and focus on any weaker areas.
 In this regard, a good prep source can definitely aid all your efforts towards COMPASS test preparation.

 For specific preparation and score requirements, you may also need check with the particular university or college you are applying to, as each individual institute may have its own customized test packages and different minimum score requirements for placement.

 Choosing the best prep source for studying may not be an easy task for you, especially with a lot of sources, programs, and titles around.
 Discover a few essential pointers here that can help you evaluate your COMPASS test prep sources.
 Remember that prep sources may include books, guides, online resources, downloadable materials, websites, and classes and prep programs specifically designed for COMPASS testing:

 Determine your area of study and then choose the prep source: Every one of you may not be interested in pursuing the same courses at college.
 Hence, while selecting a COMPASS test prep source, this should be one of your primary concerns; that you choose a source that helps in your plan of study and preparing for the course of study you are enrolling in.
 For this, it is critical that you first understand your interests and aptitudes.